upstate-csci-200-master/program-1/README.md

 25.33 = 0 hundreds 2 tens 1 five 0 ones 1 quarters 0 dimes 1 nickels 3 pennies
 check for $32.18 = 32 dollars and 18 cents
 check for $100.00 = 100 dollars and 0 cents
-change back on $100.00 is 47.83 which is 0 hundreds 4 tens 1 five 2 ones 3 quarters 0 dimes 1 nickels 3 pennies
+change back on $100.00 for purchase of $52.17 is 47.83 which is 0 hundreds 4 tens 1 five 2 ones 3 quarters 0 dimes 1 nickels 3 pennies
-change back on $100.00 is 47.83 which is 0 hundreds 4 tens 1 five 2 ones 3 quarters 0 dimes 1 nickels 3 pennies
+change back on 1 hundreds 0 tens 0 fives 0 ones 0 quarters 0 dimes 0 nickels 0 pennies for purchase of $52.17 is 47.83 which is 0 hundreds 4 tens 1 five 2 ones 3 quarters 0 dimes 1 nickels 3 pennies
 1 hundreds 1 tens 0 fives 1 ones 1 quarters 1 dimes 1 nickels 1 pennies = $111.41
 change back on $5.00 is 4.01 which is 0 hundreds 0 tens 0 fives 4 ones 0 quarters 0 dimes 0 nickels 1 pennies
 change back on $100.00 is 99.99 0 hundreds 9 tens 1 fives 4 ones 3 quarters 2 dimes 0 nickels 4 pennies
 ```
+**Be sure to take notice of the output format for each command.
+Your program must follow the exact format presented above.**

 - [ ] For a grade of A your program must support change-float, change-currency, float, change
 - [ ] For a grade of B your program must support change-currency, currency, float